 6.3 Identifies Bugs Easily

-Identifying key bugs at a faster rate is the specialty of smoke testing.
+Identifying software bugs at a faster rate is the specialty of smoke testing.
 It catches bugs as early as possible and makes sure that the build is fixed before it goes to the deployment process.
 This ensures that the most prominent errors don’t make it to end-users.
 Besides, when smoke testing is carried out regularly, it ensures that the system will remain relatively bug-free.

 6.4 Improves Efficiency